TSX futures gain on rising oil prices

 ANALYST RESEARCH HIGHLIGHTS RCH/CA

-Air Canada AC.TO: Altacorp Capital cuts target price to C$46 from C$50
+Air Canada AC.TO: Cormark Securities cuts rating to market perform from buy

-Capital Power Corp CPX.TO: National Bank of Canada cuts target price to C$39 from C$42
+Canadian Imperial Bank of Commerce CM.TO: Citigroup raises rating to buy from neutral

-Kinaxis Inc KXS.TO: TD Securities raises target price to C$165 from C$130
+Royal Bank of Canada RY.TO: Citigroup raises rating to buy from neutral

 COMMODITIES AT 7:00 a.m.
 ET